samzyconcepts/alx-pre_course/0x01-git/README.md

-This is the readme section for the task 0x01-git
+This is the project file for the code
+Writing comand line is interesting.